STORY OF THE WEEPING CAMEL

 the white Sabbathy blackness of Ozzy and his bandmates' towering guitar phrases.

-There is no marketing push or cultural capital based on uninhibited virile brown-skinned people across the world who dance good and like butts and//
+is no marketing push or cultural capital based on uninhibited virile brown-skinned people across the world who dance

 Sleep